varshasathyaprakash/AI-Powered-Recipe-Recommendation/README.md

 ## Dataset

 ### Overview
-The dataset used for this project is a CSV file named `recipe_final (1).csv`, containing detailed information about various recipes, which is essential for building the recommendation system.
+The dataset used for this project is a CSV file named `cleaned_updated_recipes.csv`, containing detailed information about various recipes, which is essential for building the recommendation system.

 ### Features
 The dataset includes the following columns: